History of videotelephony: Intel and ProShare

-In May, 1992, Intel formally began a videoconferencing project.
+In May 1992, Intel formally began a videoconferencing project.
 One team focused on data conferencing, another on PC telephony and another on adding videoconferencing to PC telephony.
 Intel combined these teams into what became the Personal Conferencing Division headed by Patrick W. Gelsinger who would one day lead the company.
 There was considerable debate within Intel whether to emphasize videoconferencing or audio/data conferencing in that many business users were not interested in seeing each other through video.
 Ultimately, Intel decided to push video along with audio and data conferencing, because video would more significantly increase demand for future generations of Intel processors.
 In early 1994, Intel began shipping ProShare, a personal videoconferencing product that ran over ISDN and allowed up to twenty-four people to simultaneously participate.
 In mid-1996, Intel introduced the Intel Video Phone with ProShare technology running over POTS and required a 133-MHz Pentium processor-based PC and specialized modem.

-The same year, Intel introduced its Internet Video Phone which supported the H.323 international standard for real-time voice, video and data communication over packet-based networks.
+Intel also introduced its Internet Video Phone in 1996 which supported the H.323 international standard for real-time voice, video and data communication over packet-based networks.
 One team focused on data conferencing, another on PC telephony and another on adding videoconferencing to PC telephony.
 Intel combined these teams into what became the Personal Conferencing Division headed by Patrick W. Gelsinger who would one day lead the company.
 There was considerable debate within Intel whether to emphasize videoconferencing or audio/data conferencing in that many business users were not interested in seeing each other through video.
-Ultimately, Intel decided to push video along with audio and data conferencing, because video would more significantly increase demand for future generations of Intel processors.
-In early 1994, Intel began shipping ProShare, a personal videoconferencing product that ran over ISDN and allowed up to twenty-four people to simultaneously participate.
-In mid-1996, Intel introduced the Intel Video Phone with ProShare technology running over POTS and required a 133-MHz Pentium processor-based PC and specialized modem.